 This site will also allow you to submit your profile.
-UNCF will then supply a list of scholarships that fit your profile.
-The scholarship office can also be contacted for information on other scholarship sources.
+UNCF will then supply a list of scholarships that fit your profile. sources.
+The scholarship office can also be contacted for information on other scholarship 58 LEMOYNE-OWEN COLLEGE 2023-2025 COLLEGE CATALOG